Watch the following short informational video to find out more about our Online Drivers Education Program.

 All sections and quizzes must be completed for Units during the designated time.

 Road Signs Test and Final Exam must be completed on one of the designated dates during the designated time.

 You must make an overall an over all grade of “60” to receive credit for this course.

 **Please note, you must complete assignments during the time frame outlined in the schedule.
+The student has the flexibility to work on the specific units anytime during the week that works best for the student’s schedule.
+The units for that week just have to be complete by the end of that week.
 You will NOT be allowed to makeup any assignments.**

 Orientation – – 2 Days to complete